intergalacticspacehighway/react-native-lockscreen-view/readme.md

-## WIP iOS only
+## WIP

-- View to be appeared in app switcher when app goes to background on iOS.
+- View to be appeared in app switcher when app goes to background.
+Right now, only works on iOS.

 ## Usage